IMSY-DKFZ/simpa/README.md

 ### Simulating photoacoustic images

-A basic example on how to use simpa in you project to run an optical forward simulation is given in the samples/minimal_optical_simulation.py file.
+A basic example on how to use simpa in your project to run an optical forward simulation is given in the samples/minimal_optical_simulation.py file.

 ### Path Management